 Fiadh has had the best medical care and intensive treatment available in Ireland and she has bravely fought through many sick and worrying weeks of chemotherapy, surgeries, stem cell transplants and long hospital stays.
-Although she still has many months of treatment ahead, we hope and pray that Fiadh will be cancer free following her treatment under the amazing care of her oncology team in Crumlin.
+Additionally with thanks to funds already raised, she travelled to New York a number of times to receive a pioneering cancer vaccine.

 On the week before Christmas 2019, at one and a half years old, we noticed that Fiadh's tummy looked a little swollen and she seemed a little out of sorts.

 Fiadh seemed otherwise well, so Laura booked an appointment with our GP for a check-up.
 Even in the waiting room, Fiadh looked like the happiest and healthiest child there, climbing on the chairs and saying hi to everyone.
 Little did we know how much our world was about to change.

 Little Fiadh was referred to Wexford General Hospital for scans, where they found a large mass in her abdomen.
 She was transferred by ambulance to Crumlin Children’s Hospital in Dublin where she was diagnosed with a Stage 4 neuroblastoma tumour; a rare and aggressive childhood cancer.
 This tumour was the size of a melon at 14cm long and had already spread to her bones, bone marrow, lungs and was pressing on her liver and bowel.

 Immediately, just 4 days before Christmas, little Fiadh started aggressive chemotherapy.